 Vegan Alfredo Sauce

-To make the recipe, start by gathering all of your ingredients.
+1. To prepare the recipe in your kitchen, start by gathering all of your ingredients and reading through the instructions.

-In a saucepan, whisk the cornstarch into the milk or creamer until it’s completely dissolved, with no lumps.
+2. In a medium saucepan, whisk the cornstarch or flour into the milk or creamer until it’s completely dissolved, with no lumps.

-Whisk in the salt and oil or vegan butter spread.
-If desired, also add 2 tsp minced garlic.
+3. Whisk in the salt and oil or vegan butter spread.
+If desired, also add two to three teaspoons of minced garlic.

-Over low medium heat, slowly bring this mixture to a boil.
-Stir occasionally at first, then constantly once it begins to thicken.
-The whole process should take under 10 minutes.
+4. Over low medium heat, slowly bring this mixture to a boil.
+Stir occasionally at first with a wire whisk, then stir constantly once it begins to thicken.
+The whole process should take under ten minutes.

-Once thick, turn off the heat and whisk in the nutritional yeast or vegan Parmesan until it melts.
-Taste the sauce, and season with salt and pepper as desired.
+5. Once your vegan sauce is thick, turn off the heat and stir in the nutritional yeast or vegan Parmesan cheese until it melts.
+Taste the sauce, and season with salt and pepper or other spices and seasonings as desired.

 How To Make Cashew Free Vegan Alfredo Sauce